-The first row of table 2 displays the size of the respective regimes inferred from the employed GSES data.
-The numbers are in line with those in the literature cited above.
+The first column of table 2 displays the size of the respective regimes in our GSES sample.
+The numbers are broadly in line with those in the literature cited above.
 57% of West German employees are paid according to a collective contract.
 With another 8% covered by a firm-level agreement, this leaves about a third of the work force with individual contracts.

-Turning to the share of covered employees among firms, figure 1 reveals a bimodal distribution.
-While about 40% of all employees work in firms which do not apply any collective or firm-level agreement, another half of all employees works in firms with more than 80% of covered workforce.
-So either firms do not subject themselves to collective coverage at all or they have a relatively high share of covered employees.
-Yet even in the latter case there are employees paid according to individual contracts.
+Turning to the share of covered employees within firms, figure 1 reveals a bimodal distribution.
+About 40% of all employees work in firms which do not apply any collective or firm-level agreements at all.
+Another 7% of employees work in firms with full coverage.
+This leaves more than one half of all employees in firms with partial coverage which enable us to distinguish between individual and firm-level effects.
+Among the latter group, firms with relatively high coverage rates dominate.12

 Table 3 reports summary statistics for cell-level net union density NUD.
-Whereas the first row reports raw numbers for the cells, the second row provides an employmentweighted measure by summarizing at the individual level.12 With respective average NUD of 19 and 23%, net union density is markedly lower than collective bargaining coverage.
+Whereas the first row reports raw numbers for the cells, the second row provides an employment-weighted measure by summarizing at the individual level.13 With respective average NUD of 19 and 23%, net union density is markedly lower than collective bargaining coverage.
 Again, the numbers match those in the literature.

-Rows two to five in table 2 summarize log hourly wages by wage-setting regimes.
+Columns two to five in table 2 summarize log hourly wages by wage-setting regimes.
 On average, employees with individual contracts earn the lowest wages (2.786).
-Wages paid according to a collective agreement are markedly higher (2.810), and highest wages are paid by firms subject to a firm-level agreement (2.833).
+Wages paid according to a collective agreement are markedly higher (2.810), and the highest wages are paid by firms subject to a firm-level agreement (2.833).
 Wage dispersion as measured by the standard deviation of log hourly wages is lowest among employees under collective coverage (0.286) and only slightly higher in case of firm-level contracts (0.314).
-Employees with individually negotiated wages however face a remarkably higher variation (0.420).13
+Employees with individually negotiated wages face a remarkably higher variation (0.420).14